Skip to content

 Before starting sharing

-Before enabling sharing, verify patrol ID follows command naming guidance.
+Before enabling sharing, verify team ID follows command naming guidance.
 Incorrectly named location data significantly complicates command work.

 Tail is only a view